The main model-fitting function in the PlackettLuce

 ranker adherence parameters are not supported.

-The standard Plackett-Luce model specifies the probability of a ranking of J items, i1 ≻ … ≻ iJ, is given by
+The standard Plackett-Luce model specifies the probability of a ranking of \(J\) items, \({i_1 \succ \ldots \succ i_J}\), is given by

 covariates:

-The parameters are estimated using an Alternating Directions Method of
+1\).
+The parameters are estimated using an Alternating Directions

-ADMM alternates between estimating the worths αi and the linear coefficients βk, encapsulating them in a quadratic penalty on the likelihood:
+ADMM alternates between estimating the worths \(\alpha_i\) and the linear coefficients \(\beta_k\), encapsulating them in a quadratic penalty on the likelihood:

 data set presented by (Critchlow and Fligner 1991) that is

-prefmod package.
-The data are 32 full rankings of 4
+PlackettLuce.
+The data are 32 full rankings of 4 salad

-salad dressings (A, B, C, D) by tartness, with 1 being the least tart
+dressings (A, B, C, D) by tartness, with 1 being the most tart and 4

-and 4 being the most tart, according to the ranker.
+being the least tart, according to the ranker.

 ## A B C D